Now

 TV

-I watch way too much TV, usually a couple of shows each night with Lisa.
-Our secret shame is Peacock/Bravo’s Below Deck reality series.
+I watch way too much TV, usually an hour of news and a show each night with Lisa.
+Tuesday’s are devoted to our secret shame, Peacock/Bravo’s Below Deck reality series.
 We started watching it during Covid because we missed traveling so much.
 But now we’re just hooked on the “drama.”
 We loved loved loved Succession on HBO and Slow Horses on AppleTV+.
+We also loved Industry on HBO - it’s very Succession like.
+The Agency on Netflix was great, too.
+And Black Bag.
+Can you tell we like spy shows?

 And, of course, there’s the NFL - Sunday, Monday, and Thursday - although if it’s not the 49ers I usually don’t make it through the entire game.
-Starting in March I’ll be rooting for Team Ferarri in Formula 1.
+I’m rooting for Team Ferrari in Formula 1.